AnimalEyeQ/mtYOLO/README.md

 * The code and instructions to train, validate or predict can be found in `mtYOLO.ipynb`.

+* The trained mtYOLOv8 with ECA models for MS-COCO Person Multi-Task and CattleEyeView can be found in `model_checkpoint`.

 ## Acknowledgments
 We would like to express our gratitude to
 * [ultralytics](https://github.com/ultralytics/ultralytics) for the YOLOv8 codes